JavierLordi815/toolbox/README.md

 		Year = {2015}
 	}

+&nbsp;
-* To reproduce the results in CVPR '15 paper, run 'detector/acfDemoKAIST.m'.
+To reproduce the results in CVPR '15 paper, run 'detector/acfDemoKAIST.m'.